 If the office to which any person so appointed was not previously occupied, he shall hold office until his successor is elected at the general state election next succeeding the occurrence of the vacancy and qualifies.
-No successor to such appointee shall be elected at any election held within 10 months of the date of the occurrence of the vacancy.
+No successor to such

+- appointee shall be elected at any election held within 10 months of the date of the occurrence of the vacancy. - Comment.
-Comment.
 Section 71180.3 is repealed to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).

-Gov't Code § 71180.4 (repealed).
+5 Gov't Code § 71180.4 (repealed).
 Appointment of judge

-71180.4.
+- 6 SEC. \\\\.
+Section 71180.4 of the Government Code is repealed. - 71180.4.
 Any vacancy in the office of judge of a justice court filled by appointment by the board of supervisors on and after October 1, 1963, shall be filled in accordance with this section if there are more than three eligible candidates for the appointment.
 In any such case the board of supervisors shall request the appointment of an oral examining board pursuant to Section 71601.3.
 The oral board shall interview and rank all eligible candidates in accordance with rules of procedure adopted by the Judicial Council.
-Appointments by the board of supervisors shall be made from among the three highest candidates certified by the oral board.
+Appointments by the board of - supervisors shall be made from among the three highest candidates certified by the - oral board.

 Comment.
 Section 71180.4 is repealed to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).

-Gov't Code § 71180.5 (amended).
+18 Gov't Code § 71180.5 (amended).
 Retirement notification

-71180.5.
-Upon the appointment, election, death, removal, or resignation of a judge of a municipal or justice court, the clerk or administrator of that municipal or justice court shall immediately give the Judges' Retirement System or the Judges' Retirement System II written notice thereof.
+- SEC. \\\\.
+Section 71180.5 of the Government Code is amended to read: - 71180.5.
+Upon the appointment, election, death, removal, or resignation of a judge of a municipal or justice court, the clerk or administrator of that municipal or justice court shall immediately give the Judges' Retirement System or the - Judges' Retirement System II written notice thereof. - Comment.

-Comment.
 Section 71180.5 is amended to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).